timm/tested/README.md

 # Hello!

+TESTED lets developers and stakeholders  sort examples on their personnel preferences, without having to know everything about all examples.

+TESTED is a semi-supervised multi-objective explanation system:
+- _semi-supervised_: TESTED only needs labels for a small  percent of its examples
+- _multi-objective_: TESTED sorts according to handle multiple domain objectives, as specified by stakeholders;
+- _explanation_: TESTED's stakeholders may not understand all the details of a system.
+So  TESTED lets stakeholders browse succinct summaries of a system's state space.

-TESTED is a set of data science coding assignments, written in Lua (which is a small and simple Python-like language, but with far less overhead).
+TESTED is written in Lua (which is a small and simple Python-like language, but with far less overhead).
 - Students use these samples as an executable specification which they must reproduce in any other language they like (except Lua).